evildmp/BrachioGraph/docs/get-started/build.rst

 If you are using SG90 motors as suggested, arms of about 8cm are suitable for drawing an area approximately 16cm wide by 11cm high.
 This fits well onto a sheet of A5 paper.
-To help understand the relationship betweem arm geometry and the drawing area, this can be visualised using the :ref:`script provided <visualise-area>`.
+To help understand the relationship betweem arm geometry and the drawing area, this can be visualised using the :ref:`script provided <understand-plotter-geometry>`.

 Assembly